In this story we’d like to share one of our earliest and most exciting restoration projects, the Fiat 8V Zagato Berlinetta.

 Making by hand the original FIAT 8V oil line hose fitting exactly as original, one by one

 Testing a freshly restored car and putting miles on it is a vital part of the project’s completion, as it shows what needs to be done next to produce a perfectly functioning car.
 It’s important to take great care when gently running in a rebuilt engine.
 Expecting the car to run superbly and without flaws from the first start-up is a mistake.
 Usually there’s a list of small adjustments that need to be made and we check them off one by one over the course of a few days, although it can sometimes take weeks.

 Making socks for the velocity-stacks from the same material as the interior to avoid anything to fall in the engine during storage

 Beautiful final result

-All in all we drove the Fiat 8V Zagato for about ten hours on mostly open roads before transporting it to Villa d’Este Concours at Lake Como in Italy.
-The first public appearance of the Zagato was at Villa d’Este in 2009 where it won first in class.
+All in all we drove the Fiat 8V Zagato Berlinetta for about ten hours on mostly open roads before transporting it to Villa d’Este Concours at Lake Como in Italy.
+The first public appearance of the Fiat 8V Zagato Berlinetta was at Villa d’Este in 2009 where it won first in class.
 It also won first in class at Pebble Beach, Uniques Special Ones in Florence, Zoute Concours Belgium, Chantilly Concours in France, followed by a number of successful Mille Miglia Participations that were the crowning glory of a project that had been an ultimate labour of love.